dhigginbotham/express-image-gallery-api/README.md

       - `pages`
       - `tags`
       - `user`
-    - `models` - this is where our schemas reside
+    - `models` this is where our schemas reside
-      - `db` - this is where the main db is shared from
+      - `db` this is where the main db is shared from
       - `images`
       - `pages`
       - `tags`
       - `users`
-    - `views` - views, using [mmm](https://github.com/techhead/mmm) Mustache Marked Media
+    - `views` views, using [mmm](https://github.com/techhead/mmm) Mustache Marked Media
-      - `pages` - full pages, these will be indexed from controller routes ie ~ controllers/pages/index.coffee
+      - `pages` full pages, these will be indexed from controller routes ie ~ controllers/pages/index.coffee
-        - `cms` ** to be renamed to match /pages controller & models **
+        - `cms` **to be renamed to match /pages controller & models**
         - `images`
         - `tags`
-        - `tests` ** has some hackish stuff... nothing ever works in here
+        - `tests` __has some hackish stuff... nothing ever works in here__
         - `users`
-        - `view``
+        - `view`
-      - `parts` - these are parts indexed inside the pages
+      - `parts` these are parts indexed inside the pages
         - `nav`
         - `que`
         - `upload`
-  - `config` - general purpose config helpers -- passport, que, nav & forms call this home
+  - `config` general purpose config helpers -- passport, que, nav & forms call this home
-  - `helpers` - helper scripts along the way
+  - `helpers` helper scripts along the way
   - `public`
     - `css`
       - `vendor`